runtime-verification/before-the-workshop/ARTiMon/README.md

 	The values attached to intervals (one for each ends of cycles) are the values computed by ARTiMon for criterion (c)

-	Notice that they are equal to values computed with Excel by end.
+	Notice that they are equal to values computed with Excel by hand.

 * Show how to run it (if a tools exists): command line/web-based